bmoneill/libc8/README.md

 cmake --build .
 ```

-This will build libc8 as well as the example tools and tests.
+This will build libc8 as well as the example tools.

 ### SDL2